pmjones/adr/ADR.md

 All other logic, including all forms of input validation, error handling, and so on, are therefore pushed out of the _Action_ and into the _Domain_ (for domain logic concerns) or the _Responder_ (for presentation logic concerns).

 In trivial cases, it may be acceptable to collect different _Action_ logic into a class as methods, provided that they keep the _Domain_ and _Responder_ separations in place.
 Doing so may be considered a valid, but degenerate or inferior, implementation of the pattern.

+## Tradeoffs

+Of course, nothing comes with pros and cons.
+[What are the tradeoffs of the ADR pattern?](./TRADEOFFS.md)